pengzhiliang/MAE-pytorch/README.md

 ### sine-cosine positional embeddings

-The positional embeddings mentioned in the paper is `sine-cosine` version.
+The positional embeddings mentioned in the paper are `sine-cosine` version.
 And we adopt the implemention of [here](https://github.com/jadore801120/attention-is-all-you-need-pytorch/blob/master/transformer/Models.py#L31), but it seems like a 1-D embeddings not 2-D's.
 So we don't know what effect it will bring.

 ## TODO